 Do I Have to Stop at the Border or Can I get an FMM in Mexico?

-Yes, you have to stop at the border to get your FMM.
-You cannot get an FMM anywhere but an official port of entry (land border, sea port, or airport).
-If you applied for your FMM online, you still have to stop at the border to get it stamped.
+Yes, you have to stop at the border to get an FMM tourist permit.
+You cannot get an FMM anywhere but an official port of entry (land border, sea port, or international airport).
+If you applied for your FMM online, you still have to stop at the border to get it stamped and validated.

-In the past, you could drive further into Mexico and get an FMM at an immigration office.
-This was easier and faster because you didn’t have to deal with the busy border crossing.
+In the past, you could drive across the border and travel into Mexico and get an FMM at an immigration office.
+This was easier and faster because you didn’t have to deal with stopping at a busy border crossing.
 Unfortunately, this is no longer possible.

 A Note About Applying for an FMM Online

-Most travelers still get their FMM on arrival at the border.
+For most travelers, it’s still better get the FMM on arrival at the border.
 The reason is that you still need to stop at the border to get your documents stamped, even if you applied online.
 You can’t just drive through.
-There is really no benefit time-wise to arrange your FMM permit in advance.
+There is really no benefit to arranging your FMM permit in advance.
+You might save a couple of minutes waiting in line at the bank window.

 The only time applying for an FMM online makes sense is if you’re also applying for a Temporary Vehicle Importation Permit (TIP) online.
 In this case, you’ll need to get your FMM online before applying for the TIP.
-For more info on the TIP, check out this guide.
+For more info, check out my guide to the Temporary Vehicle Importation Permit.

 You can apply for an FMM online here.